jamieleecho/CoCoFun/_posts/2015-12-12-splinter-manual.markdown

 ## Background
 I developed the original version of Splinter in pure assembly language back in 1988.
 I revisited this code in 2015 not only to explore the CoCo 3 hardware in greater depth, but also explore how to implement various low-level math routines.
 The current version of Splinter is the result of these efforts.
-This code is available at:
+This source code is available at:
 [https://github.com/jamieleecho/CoCoFun](https://github.com/jamieleecho/CoCoFun)